StenlyTU/LFCS-official/stuff/StorageManagement.md

 * `chattr +a file` -> The file can only be opened in append mode for writing.
 * `chattr +A file` -> When a file with this attribute set is open, its atime(last time the file was accessed/opened) record is not changed.
 * `lsattr file` -> shows file's extended attributes.
+* To find more attribute have a look here: `man chattr`

 ## Setup user and group disk quotas for filesystems